Patrick Rumore - The NJ Homeowner’s Guide to Lower Taxes and Better Living

 ix

-they pay in property taxes, and how that affects the rest of their financial life.
+range of New Jersey towns, with a special emphasis on helping people think more strategically about where they live, how much they pay in property taxes, and how that affects the rest of their financial life.
 Over time, I noticed the same pattern in many conversations.
-People would say, “It is New Jersey, taxes are high, what can you do.”
+People would say, “It's New Jersey, taxes are high, what can you do?”
 But when we looked at the numbers together, it became clear that not all towns are the same.
 Some areas offer much better value for the money, with lower property taxes, strong school districts, great neighborhoods, and very solid long term appreciation.

 That realization is what inspired this book.